Taking out the Trash

-The tools we use for internal behavior modification are usually to make it so attractive to behave in alignment with our rules that people eventually cave in and agree to do so.
+If they have any knowledge of the Here & Now, then the tools we use for internal behavior modification are usually enough to make it so attractive to behave in alignment with our rules that people eventually cave in and agree to do so.
 We dangle the rewards and the acceptance and love, and we forgive until we're blue in the face, we keep resetting the playing field, we attempt to use as little coercion as possible until we wear them out.
 It's almost a game of who is more stubborn versus who has the better deal.
 It can be time-consuming, and you have to have a number of people who are very compliant with the rules and still doing just fine.
 However, it's the only way to effect lasting change.
 Coercion is faster, but it does not last.

 External relationships are another story.
-I just said coercion is faster but it doesn't last -- guess what, the same thing happens out-of-your-body.
+We say coercion is faster but it doesn't last -- guess what, the same thing happens out-of-your-body.
 It's much harder to control or affect the behavior of people outside your body.
-So when you have the same naughty-behavior or worse yet dangerous-situation with external people it's very difficult to do anything about what they're doing.
+So when you have the same naughty-behavior or worse yet dangerous-situations with external people it's very difficult to do anything about what they're doing.
 All the "play nice and tell them the rules" in the world isn't going to help.
 The problem is, we set the rules inside our body -- but society, culture, law, and other factors set the rules outside our body.

 I know there are situations where the people in authority are part of the problem.
 If you know they are, reach out to someone else.
 If the church is the problem, try getting help from the police.
 If the police and church are a problem, try a local disability services agency, a church of another denomination, a state-wide law enforcement agency, or department of social services.
 There's no end of people who might be able to help you, even if you have to seek out assistance in the nearest city when you're in a tight-knit suburb.

-We all have to "battle our inner demons" but keep in mind that either you invited them, you made them what they are, or they are a part of you.
-No matter how you paint it, they're here for a reason.
+We all have to "battle our inner demons" but keep in mind that no matter how you paint it, they're here for a reason and y'all are all in this (life) together.
 Make it a civilized battle of what attitude is the one that wins rather than trying to hurt each other.
 A bad attitude is junk -- and deserves to be thrown out with the trash.
 But people are not junk.